A minimum of 64 UCAS points

 Students will be able to access course timetables for that academic year form the start of their year in September.

-In 2018-19 Level 4 students are expected to be in college for 3 days, exact days to be confirmed soon.
+In 2022-23 Level 4 students are expected to be in university for 3 days.

 - Top-up route to BA (Hons) in Outdoor Leadership or Adventure Sports or other related subject.